mapbender/mapbender-documentation/en/functions/share/share.rst

 .. image:: ../../../figures/view_manager_create_map_state.png
      :scale: 80

 The most basic interaction (always available) is re-applying the map state stored in the entry.
-This option is always-on: The saved map state will be reapplied as soon as "Apply" is hit on the selected map state in list view.
+This option is always on: The saved map state will be reapplied as soon as "Apply" is hit on the selected map state in list view.
 Moreover, entries may offer a "Replace" interaction.
 This will overwrite the map state stored in the entry, and will also update the title, using the global title input field.
 Also, entries may offer a "Delete" interaction (with an extra confirmation step).

 .. note:: Note: The View Manager does *not* store or reapply the following configurations:
 * any interactively added sources (via WmsLoader)